 Misconceptions about miscarriages and mental health

-Sometimes, it is frustrating to try to explain the bond with someone you’ve not physically met, but feel like you’ve known forever—makes sense?
+Sometimes, it is frustrating to try to explain the bond with someone you’ve not physically met but feel like you’ve known forever—make sense?
 While there are mothers who struggle to bond with their babies from the womb, and even after birth, to others, it is love from the get-go.
-This is a traumatic experience, which could lead to a post-traumatic stress disorder, anxiety, and/or depression.
+This is a traumatic experience, which could lead to post-traumatic stress disorder, anxiety, and/or depression.

 For me, months after a miscarriage, I avoided the kids’ sections at the mall, and that gender reveals?
 A no-no. My heart palpitated at the sight of a pregnant woman or newborn, and I couldn’t help but blame myself because; “do the other women who make it to full term have 10 heads?
 My body’s not working and should be fixed, why does it come easy for everyone else?”
 The crazy part has to be when well-meaning people feel the need to comfort a person with the “try again, you’ll get another baby soon…”.
 The real feeling which cannot be fully explained is this; “I don’t need another baby, I want this baby, my baby.”
 Heck, you probably even named the child already.

 Let’s talk about the rift between couples sometimes.
 Maybe one person is blaming the other either outrightly or with the silent treatment; “I told you not to take that job, it was so stressful, and now you’ve lost our baby…” This isn’t always the case with every couple.
 Sometimes, the couple bond even deeper and become stronger.
 While others become irritable, fight a lot, and maybe drift apart, especially for recurrent miscarriages.

 If these misconceptions about miscarriages are beginning to affect your mental health significantly, it’s advised to seek professional help.
 Speaking to someone who isn’t judgmental might be a great step towards healing.